d0n601/PwnCity/README.md

 # Extra Credit
 * Defeat Microsoft Defender and get an Empire agent to launch on `PwnAgent01` via TeamCity.
 * Enable Defender on Bruno-PC, and dump creds.
+* Determine the other ways in/around the network that aren't directly outlined above.

 # Administrative Notes